geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

     OD01.println("MQTT started");
   }
   ```
 - Then inside our loop method we need to do two things.
 Check if we are connected to the MQTT client and if not connect to it.
-And after that we can publish the temperature data to MQTT.
-We do this by replacing our MQTT method with the following:
+After that we can publish the temperature data to MQTT.
+We do this by replacing our `loop()` method with the following:
   ```c
   void loop() {
     if (!mqttClient->connected()) {